Archive for the ‘Open Source’ Category.

 • Providing a problem and a list of fixes with no way to determine which fix is the correct fix.

-• Having an article recommends a fix even when a customer is not really having the problem.
+• Having an article that recommends a fix even when a customer is not really having that problem.

 • Failing to provide a good search for the knowledge base articles.